diekmann/wasm-fizzbuzz/wat/README.md

-# Writing WebAssembly Hy Hand
+# Writing WebAssembly By Hand

 This doc is based on https://developer.mozilla.org/en-US/docs/WebAssembly.